kcarnold/cs344/content/units/03models/_index.md

 - Identify ethical issues pertaining to the collection and use of data in AI systems
 - Explain examples of social impacts of AI systems in wide use today
 - Explain examples of biases in AI systems.
-- Explain the importance of validating image classifiers.
+- Explain the importance of evaluating image classifiers on unseen data.

 ## Preparation